yungcypo/Obsidian/Linux/Vim.md

-# Neovim
+# Vim
-[Neovim](https://neovim.io/) is a highly extensible, keyboard-based and very powerful text editor
+[Vim](https://www.vim.org) is a highly configurable text editor build to make creating and changing any kind of text very efficient
+This tutorial will be only covering the basics of all the basic stuff and shortcuts in Vim
+There will be another file like [Neovim](./Neovim.md) which will be covering the configuration of Neovim

 # `:Tutor`
 Typing this command, you will get 30-minute tutorial, if you are new to Vim

-> I don't know why it it called a "30-minute tutorial", when it took me like 2 days, but whatever
+> I don't know why is it called a "30-minute tutorial", when it took me like 2 days, but whatever

 # Moving cursor